wmichaelshirk/bcp/README.md

 ## Roadmap

+* Decide final dimensions
 * Futher Preface material (Table of Lessons 1922, Tables and Rules for the Feasts and Fasts of the whole year.)
 * Further proofreading and correction of the Propers
-* Final proofing and correcting of Mass, baptism, confirmation, marriage
+* Final proofing and correcting

-* The Order for the Visitation of the Sick, and
-* the Communion of the Sick (Kings evil in a git branch)
+* Blessing of a civil marriage?
-* The Order for the Burial of the Dead.

 * Revisit commination - General Cursing for ember days?
 Ash Wed to propers?

 * Add: Conjuring of Bread, of any object; asperges
 * Appendix: Proper ceremonies (moved to Propers?)
-* 1662 Lectionary

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.